lnorton500/Basil-Concierge/api.md

 # API

-All API routes start with `/api` and use method GET
+All API routes start with `/api`, use method GET, and return JSON.

 ## Public API